Ready to see some weird birds? In today’s article, we feature pretty cool birds that you need to see at least once.

 Their astonishing plumage, which they showcase while performing hours of courtship dancing, makes the males look unique.

-After mating, females make the nest and raise the offspring.
+After a curious mating ritual common to most birds-of-paradise types, females make the nest and raise the offspring.

 Kakapos, the world’s only flightless parrot and one of the longest-living birds, are native to the island forests of New Zealand.